Hidden QR Code Art: 8 Must-See Interactive Pieces Now

 Ola Volo’s The Wall for Women

-Let’s play a game: hide a QR code for a cause!
-Wait a minute…maybe not anymore, because Ola Volo nailed it already!
+Let's play a game: hide a QR code for a cause, but oops, Maybe not anymore, because Ola Volo nailed it already!

 YWCA Metro Vancouver collaborates with the Canadian mural artist to create The Wall for Women, which aligns with their advocacy towards ending intimate partner violence.

-The hidden QR code serves as a portal to statistics on domestic violence and a donation bin for the organization’s housing project for women who have suffered abuse.
+The hidden QR code serves as a digital portal that leads viewers to statistics and resources about domestic violence and supports the organization’s housing project for women who have suffered abuse.

 Yiying Lu’s Portal to the Unknown